richardTowers/verify-tech-docs/source/documentation/glossary/glossary.md

 **government service**

-A service provided by a government department such as Check or update your company car tax (HMRC) or Claim your redundancy payment (BIS), that needs proof of a user’s identity to complete a transaction.
+A service provided by a government organisation such as Check or update your company car tax (HMRC) or Claim your redundancy payment (BIS), that needs proof of a user’s identity to complete a transaction.

 <a name="glossary-hashed-PID"></a>